 If you have food buildup on your stone or you notice the seasoning flaking off, you can deep clean it using the following method.

-- Allow the stoneware to cool to room temperature.
+- Allow the stone to cool to room temperature.

-- Scrape off excess food using a nylon scraper or a kitchen brush.
+- Scrape off dried-on food with a nylon scraper or a kitchen brush.

-- Scrape off the remaining paste and rinse the stoneware in warm water and dry before storing.
+- Scrape off any paste, rinse in warm water, and dry before storing.